 Ken Kratz who was the special prosecutor during the Avery’s trial after he was charged with the murder of Teresa Halbach, became one of the most polarizing figures of the documentary; and there were many.
 After refusing to be part of the process, he is now doing the media circuit to complain about the lack of objectivity and the bias he feels is projected in Making a Murderer.
 He has also provided some alleged incriminating information that he feels was omitted willingly from the film.

 So far, his strongest media ally has been Nancy Grace from HLN.
 Need I say more?
 This woman after being wrong about the Duke Lacrosse players, and so many other cases, now claims that the documentary is flawed.
-No wonder the few viewers she has left are mostly hate mongers.

 The other radio and TV stations have not been as supportive.
 They have listened to his side, but debunking his statements has turned out to be pretty damn easy.